DC Health Care Alliance renewals are restarting as of July 1, 2022. See answers to Frequently Asked Questions online.

 - Are a District resident;

-- Have income at or below 200% of the federal poverty level (“FPL”) ( see chart below);
+- Have income at or below 210% of the federal poverty level (“FPL”) ( see chart below) plus a 5% income disregard;

 - Have no health insurance, including Medicare and Medicaid.